 Notable Film and Television Contributions

 My journey into the sphere of film scoring and television began with jingles and theme tunes.
 I learned through imitation.
-Out of the blue I started to get requests to compose.
-My film music composition has been blessed with fascinating projects ranging from innovative commercials to internationally important documentaries.
-My most cutting-edge contributions, however, are found in the realm of immersive media and 360 fulldome films.
+From a simple website, I started to get requests to compose.
+I have been more fortunate than many of my fellow LCM students and even the faculty, having the chance to compose for projects ranging from commercials for ground breaking new products to internationally significant world events.
+I have often found myself composing for media that itself is innovative, such as one of the first interactive flash-based websites, themed entertainment and 360 Virtual Reality.
 A striking example of this is Tokyo Origami (created by COSM), an 8-part series specifically crafted for users of the META Oculus VR headset.

 Each of these projects have required me to adapt to the specific needs of a film or show, creating a unique sonic identity that leaves an indelible mark on viewers.